smithlabcode/methpipe/README.md

 Copyright and License Information
 =================================

-Copyright (C) 2013
+Copyright (C) 2013-2015
 University of Southern California,
-Andrew D. Smith, Qiang Song, Fang Fang, Ben Decato and Meng Zhou
+Andrew D. Smith

-Authors:  Andrew D. Smith, Qiang Song, Fang Fang, Ben Decato and Meng Zhou
+Current Authors:  Andrew D. Smith, Ben Decato, Meng Zhou, Liz Ji, Jenny Qu, Egor Dolzhenko

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by